briancpark/csc791-025/proj4/README.md

-# Project 4 (Optional): Distillation and Compilation
+# Project 4: Distillation and Compilation

 ## PSC Installation and Setup